BobTheBuidler/ez-a-sync/README.md

 #### `@a_sync('async')`

 The `@a_sync('async')` decorator can be used to define an asynchronous function that can also be executed synchronously.
-It should be used when the function will take longer to complete when running asynchronously.

 ```python
 @a_sync('async')